Saliva Screening 2025 in France: 5 Drugs Tested, Rules, Procedures, and Penalties

 Administrative decision: the prefect can impose an administrative suspension of the license before any possible judicial follow-up.

-Court of Cassation ruling of March 12, 2025: this decision strengthens the scope of screening by limiting certain technical challenges regarding the test model, its expiration date, or its conditions of use when the procedure complies with the applicable framework.
+Court of Cassation ruling of March 12, 2025: this decision strengthens the scope of testing by limiting certain technical challenges regarding the test model, its expiration date, or its conditions of use when the procedure complies with the applicable framework.

 CBD, THC and driving: why the risk always exists